-Ghost Street is a main road in the center of the Dongcheng district that extends from Dongzhimen to Bexinqiao.
+Ghost Street is a main road in the centre of the Dongcheng district that extends from Dongzhimen to Beixinqiao.
 The sprawling street connects both sub-districts through a series of shops, restaurants, and of course, food markets.
-Locals know Ghost Street for its liveliness, as well as diverse street food.
-Foodies venturing to this famous street can expect everything from seafood to local street food favorites – candied hawthorns, jiānbǐng (Chinese pancakes), and chuàn’r (skewered meat and vegetables) await hungry adventurers.
+Known for its liveliness and diverse street food options, Ghost Street is where foodies can find everything from seafood to local street food favourites like candied hawthorns, jiānbǐng (Chinese pancakes), and chuàn’r (skewered meat and vegetables).

-What sets Sanyuanli Market aside from other food markets in Beijing is its fresh selection of international produce and its variety of dry goods, preserved foods, meats, and fish.
-Beijingers looking to stock up on truly fresh ingredients travel from all over the city to Chaoyang district for the opportunity to purchase food here.
-With on-the-spot butchers who are able to provide cuts of meat unavailable elsewhere, hunks of splayed fish that can be hard to come by, and international fruits, grains, and vegetables, shopping at the Sanyuanli Market will prove to be well worth a trip.
+What sets Sanyuanli Market apart from other food markets in Beijing is its fresh selection of international produce and its variety of dry goods, preserved foods, meats and fish.
+Locals looking to stock up on fresh ingredients travel from all over the city to Chaoyang district for a visit to the market.
+With on-the-spot butchers who are able to provide cuts of meat that are unavailable elsewhere, hunks of splayed fish that can be hard to come by, and international fruits, grains and vegetables, shopping at the Sanyuanli Market will prove to be well worth a trip.

-Located in Xicheng district, the Beijing Old Station Food Street is an impressive road lined with food stall after food stall.
-With a selection unlike almost anywhere else, hungry travelers can sink their teeth into some of the most exotic and traditional cuisines available in China, including skewers boasting cicadas, seahorses, and tarantulas.
+Located in Xicheng district, the Beijing Old Station Food Street is an impressive road lined with endless food stalls.
+With a special selection of food, hungry travellers can sink their teeth into some of the most exotic and traditional cuisines available in China, including skewers boasting cicadas, seahorses and tarantulas.
 Both picky eaters and adventurous foodies will find the Beijing Old Station Food Street to be nothing short of an amazing immersion into Chinese culture.

-For seafood lovers struggling to get their fix in Beijing, struggle no longer – Jingshen Seafood Market is a shopper’s one-stop shop for all things seafood.
+Jingshen Seafood Market is a haven for seafood lovers struggling to get their fix in Beijing.
 The market comprises three floors, the first being a fresh seafood floor, the second being a dried seafood floor, and the third being a floor where hungry buyers can opt to have their fresh seafood cooked for them.
-The sprawling market is packed with every sea creature imaginable – dried sea cucumbers, fresh salmon, and cooked lobster being just a few of the sea items they offer.
-Prospective buyers here can expect not only locally caught seafood, but also imported goods, making it a frequented destination by Beijing’s expat community.
+The sprawling market is packed with every sea creature imaginable, from dried sea cucumbers and fresh salmon to cooked lobster.
+Potential customers can not only expect locally caught seafood but also imported goods, making it a frequented destination by Beijing’s migrant community.